escanillans/contact_flow_smart_assist_feature/README.md

 2. I recommend you create a *serverless.yml* if you would like to work with a Serverless framework.
 3. Edit the *recommender.py* script to fit your own requirements.

-__Example:__
-Try out a working solution where you type your query after '?query='.

-For example, if I was interested in updating my beneficiaries, then I would make the following request: `https://ghguq2g52j.execute-api.us-east-1.amazonaws.com/dev/?query=update my beneficiary`.

-The output is in JSON format, which makes it easier to parse.
-The original utterance is returned as well as the top three articles along with their respective link and cosine similarity score (**not** a probability score).
-Note that the number of articles returned can be changed.
-By default we set it to three.